Xdavius/vortex-linux/README.md

 For the moment, only the pacstall repository is available.

-clic (https://github.com/Xdavius/vortex-linux/tree/main/vortex-repository "here") for install instructions
+clic [`HERE`](https://github.com/Xdavius/vortex-linux/tree/main/vortex-repository) for install instructions